Geography of Madagascar: Tsaratanana Massif

 The Tsaratanana Massif region at the north end of the island contains Maromokotro, the highest point on the island at 2880 m.
 Further north is the Montagne d'Ambre (Ambohitra), which is of volcanic origin.
 The coastline is deeply indented; two prominent features are the natural harbor at Antsiranana (Diego Suárez), just south of the Cap d'Ambre (Tanjon' i Bobaomby), and the large island of Nosy Be to the west.
 The mountainous topography of the Tsaratanana Massif limits the potential of the port at Antsiranana by impeding the flow of traffic from other parts of the island.
+They are a focus for big wall climbing.

 Central Highlands

-The Central Highlands, which range from 800 to 1800 m in altitude, contain a wide variety of topographies: rounded and eroded hills, massive granite outcrops, extinct volcanoes, eroded peneplains, and alluvial plains and marshes, which have been converted into irrigated rice fields.
+The Central Highlands, which range from 800 to 1800 m in elevation, contain a wide variety of topographies: rounded and eroded hills, massive granite outcrops, extinct volcanoes, eroded peneplains, and alluvial plains and marshes, which have been converted into irrigated rice fields.
 The Central Highlands extend from the Tsaratanana Massif in the north to the Ivakoany Massif in the south.
 They are defined rather clearly by the escarpments along the east coast, and they slope gently to the west coast.
-The Central Highlands include the Anjafy High Plateaux; the volcanic formations of Itasy (Lake Itasy is in a volcanic crater) and the Ankaratra Massif, reaching a height of 2643 m.
-The Isalo Roiniforme Massif lies between the central highlands and the west coast.
+The Central Highlands include the Anjafy High Plateaus; the volcanic formations of Itasy (Lake Itasy is in a volcanic crater) and the Ankaratra Massif, reaching a height of 2643 m.
+The Isalo Ruiniform Massif lies between the central highlands and the west coast.

 Antananarivo, the national capital, is located in the northern portion of the Central Highlands at 1276 m above sea level.
-A prominent feature of the Central Highlands is a rift valley running north to south, located east of Antananarivo and including Lac Alaotra, the largest body of water on the island.
+A prominent feature of the Central Highlands is a rift valley running north to south, located east of Antananarivo and including Lake Alaotra, the largest body of water on the island.
 The lake is located 761 m above sea level and is bordered by two cliffs, rising 701 m to the west and 488 m to the east, which form the walls of a valley.
 This region has experienced geological subsidence, and earth tremors are frequent.